GabrielChan1/project-team-19/deliverables/iteration-01.plan.md

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.

+- To do lists:
+      list of tasks that must be completed in a given iteration, ordered by priority from highest to lowest.

  * Artifacts can be To-do lists, Task boards, schedule(s), etc.
  * We want to understand: